The Umbrella Team

 Craig Potter (Centre Manager)

-Craig was born and raised in Whitstable, he is committed to working with local people and wants to help create a thriving community centre for all to attend and enjoy.
-In past years Craig had spent time supervising and running the charity carpark at the Junior School with the Whitstable District Chamber of Commerce, seeing to it that local charities received opportunity and needed support.
-He also has experience in catering, events planning and finance.
+Craig was born and raised in Whitstable, is committed to working with local people and wants to help create a thriving community centre for all to attend and enjoy.
+In past years Craig had spent time supervising and running the charity carpark at the Junior School with the Whitstable District Chamber of Commerce, seeing to it that local charities received opportunity and support in reaching their fundraising goals.
+Craig participated in the National Citizen Service, studied in media and design and has experience in catering, events planning, facilities maintenance and finance.

-From DIY to tech and design, Craig will turn his hand to most things if he feels he can be of help.
-Outside of hosting Centre events and fundraisers, you’ll often find him lending a hand at events taking place in town and in the Centre such as the Whitstable Open Gardens/ National Garden Scheme, Wild About Whitstable, May Day Morris Fundraisers, Whitstable Carnival Fundraisers and the towns festive light switch on/ Whitsparkle Lantern Parade and Ball.
+From DIY to IT or design, Craig will turn his hand to most things if he feels he can be of help to the community.
+Outside of hosting Centre activities, you’ll often find him lending a hand at events in in the area such as the Whitstable Open Gardens, Charitable Fundraisers and town wide seasonal activities.